bryanyaggi/ND209/projects/home_service_robot/README.md

 : Services requests to update virtual markers in RViz

 ## Project Description
-Initially, `test_slam.sh` is used to create a map of the world. 'turtlebot_gazebo gmapping_demo.launch' handles SLAM while `turtlebot_teleop keyboard_teleop.launch` handles teleoperation for driving the robot in the world.
+Initially, `test_slam.sh` is used to create a map of the world. `turtlebot_gazebo gmapping_demo.launch` handles SLAM while `turtlebot_teleop keyboard_teleop.launch` handles teleoperation for driving the robot in the world.
 The map can be saved using `map_server`.

 `home_service.sh` uses the map previously generated via SLAM. `turtlebot_gazebo amcl_demo.launch` handles adaptive Monte Carlo localization. `add_markers` services requests to add virtual markers in RViz. `pick_objects` sends navigation goals to the navigation stack and requests marker updates from `add_markers`.
-The robot is tasked to pick-up and drop-off 2 virtual objects.
+The robot is tasked to pick up and drop off 2 virtual objects.